 'ALWAYS START WITH WHY'

-* ensure we meet our intention of embedding our unique local history within every year of the curriculum;
+* ensuring we meet our intention of embedding and building our unique local history within every year of the curriculum;

-* ensure we can compare and contrast ancient civilisations through well placed and planned studies of Egypt and Greece;
+* ensuring we can compare and contrast ancient civilisations through our well placed and planned studies;